Adriankhl/relativitization/docs/design.md

 * Universe server wait a certain duration
   * If all human player sent command list, continue
   * If some players join, add human player and prioritize them over ai generated command
   * If some/all players haven't sent back their command list within the time limit, use ai generated command
+* Can't access universe
+* Change player type based on whether it has human input
 * (Parallel) Universe server execute the self-command and neighbor-command, others are stored
-* Universe server move player by their velocity, update int4D, also update attached id, add afterimage
+* Universe server move player by their velocity, update int4D, also update attached id by their double4D position
 * Universe server convert mutable data to immutable data, save latest data, drop oldest data

 # Command